isPLG/isPLG/src/pages/blog/growth-data-ecosystem.md

 Back in 2019, Amandeep and I were discussing **how we could increase upgrades from free to paid plans at GitHub**.
 We had just finished delivering a machine learning based lead scoring algorithm that reduced Sales Team’s workload by 70% while increasing the % of qualified leads handed off to them.
 Essentially, our algorithm was seriously good at predicting if a lead qualifies for a Sales touch from a human.
 We figured we could use a similar methodology to *identify Product Qualified Leads (PQL) and reach out to them with a proposition to upgrade*.

 One unique characteristic that set our team apart from others is that we would **think like product owners, analyze data like data scientists and execute like software engineers**.
-You will see the elements of these throughout this case study.
+You will see the reflections of these throughout this case study.

 ### The problem
 As a part of monitoring that we had set up, we noticed a we noticed a moderate decline in the revenue originating from one of the plan upgrades.
 Upon further research we understood that this decline started after a recent change in pricing plans which made our freemium offering a lot more robust.